briis/unifiprotect/README.md

 ```

 ## HACS Installation
-This Integration is not yet part of the default HACS store, but will be once I am convinced it is stable.
-But it still supports HACS.
-Just go to settings in HACS and add `briis/unifiprotect` as a Custom Repository.
-Use *Integration* as Category.
+This Integration is part of the default HACS store.
+Search for *unifiprotect* under *Integrations* and install from there.

 ## Configuration
 Start by configuring the core platform.
 No matter which of the entities you activate, this has to be configured.
 The core platform by itself does nothing else than establish a link the *Unifi Protect NVR*, so by activating this you will not see any entities being created in Home Assistant.